Eventsourcing and Views (Developer)

 Views are updated by ProcessApplications that consume events and persist into BIOMERO-owned tables (all start with biomero_...):

 These are standard SQLAlchemy models defined in biomero.database.
-They are the only BIOMERO tables covered by Alembic migrations.
+Schema changes are applied via event sourcing system rebuild.

 Rebuilding views (reprojection)